Swapped Characters when Scanning

 Note:

 The issue affects various barcode types and can randomly swap both letters and numbers.
+Adjusting the intercharacter delay is only a workaround, not a reliable fix.

 Solution